nicksergeant/snipt/README.md

 - `heroku run python manage.py createsuperuser`
 - Visit yourapp.herokuapp.com and login with the user you just created.

+## Options

 If you want to disable user-facing signup:

 - `heroku config:set DISABLE_SIGNUP=true`

-If you want to enable Disqus comments:

-- `heroku config:set DISQUS_SHORTNAME=whatever`

 If you want to enable Django's DEBUG mode:

 - `heroku config:add DEBUG=False`

-If you want to enable SSL (after you've configured your Heroku SSL cert):
+If you want to enable SSL on a custom domain after you've configured your Heroku SSL cert:

 - `heroku config:add USE_SSL=False`